stjet/Banano-NFTs-Client/README.md

-This is a rushed implementation of the Banano NFT protocol (as a website) by Airtune.
+This is a WIP implementation of the [Banano NFT protocol](https://github.com/Airtune/73-meta-tokens) (as a website) by Airtune.
 Made by me.
-So rushed, I have not bothered to link you the protocol docs.
-Expect major changes.